 (photos Johnny Gurley) The pictograph appears to be a picture story showing two mounted Spaniard soldiers holding the well-known Spanish pike and looking down.
-An indication that this depiction is likely from the transitional period between Conquistador and Spanish colonization is the hats being worn.
-The hats are Spanish Boleros, rather than the metal helmets with metal combs on top, which were specifically associated with the Conquistador period.
+An indication that this depiction is probably the transitional period from Conquistador to Spanish colonization is the hats being worn.
+The hats are the Spanish Bolero rather than the metal helmet with metal comb on top which were specifically Conquistador period.
 The namesake for this site (Ring Bit Shelter) also comes from the Spanish ring bits on the horses.